adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 	      dashboard_groups:
 	        - All Apps
 	  user_identity_type: enterpriseID
-	logging:
-	  log_to_file: True
-	  file_log_directory: logs
-	  file_log_level: info
-	# limits and user_removal discussed later

-Some customers want to provision user accounts by adding them to an enterprise directory group using LDAP/AD tools rather than the Adobe Admin Console.

-To support this, the config file defines a mapping from directory groups to Adobe PLCs.

-If a user is a member of a directory group, user-sync will add them to the corresponding PLC.

-Same for removal.

 ![](images/setup_config_group_map.png)

 ##### Delete Limits

-Prevention for accidental account deletion
+Limits on deletion prevent accidental account deletion in the event of misconfiguration or some other problem that results in user sync not getting proper data from the directory system.

+&#9744; If you expect higher churn in accounts, you will need to raise the max\_deletions\_per\_run item to a value around your expected number of deletions per run of sync.

+&#9744; If you expect the number of directory users to drop by more than 200 between user sync runs, then you will need to raise the max\_missing\_users value.
+These config file entries are to prevent runaway deletion in case of misconfiguration or other problems.

 	limits:
 	    max_deletions_per_run: 10   # ceiling on disable/remove/delete
 	    max_missing_users: 200      # abort if this many directory users disappear

-These config file entries are to prevent runaway deletion in case of misconfiguration or other problems.

-Raise these values if you will routinely delete more than 10 users per run, or if the size of the directory routinely fluctuates by more than 200 users.

 ##### Delete Protection*

-If you want to drive account creation and removal through User Sync, and want to manually create a few accounts then you may need this feature to keep User Sync from deleting your manually created accounts
+If you want to drive account creation and removal through User Sync, and want to manually create a few accounts then you may need this feature to keep User Sync from deleting your manually created accounts.

+&#9744; If you need to use this feature, add the lines such as below to the config file at the top level.
+Note that this feature is not available at this point in time.

 	user_removal:
 	    - exclude_group: special_users